gpickin/nsg-module-facebook/README.md

 Interception Point
 ---------------------
-If you want to capture any data from a successful login, use the interception point twitterLoginSuccess.
+If you want to capture any data from a successful login, use the interception point facebookLoginSuccess.
 Inside the interceptData structure will contain all the provided data from twitter for the specific user.

 ####An example interception could look like this